Examples of Cases Handled by Brelsford Androvich & White

 - A young lady receives serious brain damage, causing seizures, as a result of an auto–truck accident in the Sacramento region.
 Settled before trial: $6 million.
-(Senior partner John Poswall has special knowledge in brain trauma having taught Law and Mental Health at the college level and presented, at the Grand Rounds, U.C.
+(John Poswall, now retired, has special knowledge in brain trauma having taught Law and Mental Health at the college level and presented, at the Grand Rounds, U.C.
 Davis to psychiatrists and neurosurgeons on trauma induced frontal lobe injury.)

 - A 48-year-old married man suffers back injuries requiring spinal surgery and associated major depression resulting in hospitalization from a vehicle accident.
 Neurosurgeons and psychologists were called upon to testify.
 The case settles the first day of trial: $3 million.

 - In the landmark case of Leonardini v.
 Shell Oil, a young lawyer is vindicated for speaking out against Shell who tried to silence him with a lawsuit.
 After the United States Supreme Court denied Shell’s appeals, the giant oil company was forced to pay the Sacramento jury’s award of general and punitive damages, costs and interest: $7.5 million.

 - When two prominent Sacramentans died in an Alaska Airlines plane crash, both families hired Brelsford Androvich & White who sued Alaska, Boeing/McDonnell Douglas in the United States District Court in San Francisco, under aviation, maritime and product liability law, and successfully concluded the matters shortly before trial in major, confidential settlements.